AYJAYY/fresh-install-ubuntu/README.md

 ### Initial Checks
 - Verifies the script is not run as root
-- Asks user to confirm the OS is Ubuntu-based
+- Verifies the OS is Ubuntu-based

 ### System Updates and Software Installation
 - Performs system updates (apt-get update, upgrade, dist-upgrade, snap refresh)